Skip to content

 How to Change This Setting Using the Registry (Advanced Users Only)

-Warning: The Registry is where Windows stores important settings.
-Editing it the wrong way can cause problems.
+Warning: The Registry is a special place in Windows where it keeps important system settings.
+Messing it up can cause problems, so be careful.
 Follow these steps carefully.
 If you are not sure, ask someone for help.

 To Turn ON Minimize Windows (This Is the Default):